exercism/problem-specifications/exercises/scrabble-score/instructions.md

 | J, X                         | 8     |
 | Q, Z                         | 10    |

-## Examples

-The word "cabbage" is worth 14 points:
+For example, the word "cabbage" is worth 14 points:

 - 3 points for C
 - 1 point for A